Admissions and Retention Standards Set by Departments and/or Colleges

 In most cases this distinction should include emphasis on developing skills in analysis, synthesis, and/or evaluation for the 500-level credit, as opposed to, or in addition to, acquisition of knowledge, comprehension and application of information, which are more characteristic of undergraduate curricula.
 The different student learning outcomes should be accompanied by appropriate differences in instructional opportunities and evaluation procedures.

 Credits for slash courses should be the same.
-Departments wanting to add the 500-level to a 400-level course or the 400-level to a 500-level course must submit a Category II Proposal.
+Departments wanting to add the 500-level to a 400-level course or the 400-level to a 500-level course must submit a course proposal to the Curriculum Proposal System.

 Special topics courses (X99), like blanket-numbered courses, may be repeated without limit by students.
 This is an "automatic" feature for X99 courses.
-Further, it is implied, but not monitored centrally, that the course content is different each time the student takes the course (unless the student is taking the course over to replace a grade as specified under Academic Regulation 20).
+Further, it is implied, but not monitored centrally, that the course content is different each time the student takes the course (unless the student is retaking the course to replace a grade as specified under Academic Regulation 20).
 Each academic unit monitors the repeatability characteristic of X99 courses to avoid abuse of this feature by repeating the same course over and over again.
 Inserting a phrase in the course description indicating that the course may be repeated more than once is at the discretion of the academic unit.

 Unless there is a specific limit placed on the number of times an X99 course may be taken, special topics courses are encoded with "99" in the credit field of Banner, allowing for indefinite repeatability capacity of that particular topics course.

 Additional Information: Course Numbering Guidelines

 Course proposals require a syllabus* to be attached under Documents in the proposal.
 Special Topics and Blanket Numbered courses do not require syllabus to be submitted with the proposal.
 All syllabi should include the following information: